Glossary of Terminology

 A vulcanising agent particularly for silicone rubber and fluoroelastomers; it has been used as a non-sulphur vulcanising agent for natural rubber.
 It is also a catalyst in emulsion polymerisation.

-A slope from the horizontal or vertical in carpentry and stonework; a sloping surface of edge.
+A slope from the horizontal or vertical in carpentry, engraving and stonework; a sloping surface of edge.

 A material used to promote the bonding of rubber to other material, principally metal and textiles.